copaste/custom-promise/README.md

 # Custom Promise implementation

-There'are still some browsers which doesn't support Promises, here is a custom implementation on it.
+There're still some browsers which doesn't support Promises, this is a custom implementation on it.
+Tested on IE8!

 ## Examples: